yewstack/yew/README.md

 This framework is designed to be compiled into modern browsers' runtimes: wasm, asm.js, emscripten.

-To prepare the developments environment use installation instruction here: [wasm-and-rust](https://github.com/raphamorim/wasm-and-rust)
+To prepare the development environment use the installation instruction here: [wasm-and-rust](https://github.com/raphamorim/wasm-and-rust).

 ### Clean MVC approach inspired by Elm and Redux